albertvisser/scripts/readme.rst

 **csvhelper**
-    starter for routines to make editing a csv file somewhat easier to be used in combination with or started from within a text editor **diary**
+    starter for routines to make editing a csv file somewhat easier to be used in combination with or started from within a text editor **dc4sdv**
+    starts Double Commander with Stardew Valley mods downloads directory on the one side and game mods directory on the other
+**diary**
     symlink to ramble
 **doctree**